Phone: 902-494-3130 or 902-494-6595

 - PhD, PDF, McGill University

 Howard Ramos is a political sociologist who investigates issues of social justice and equity.
 He has published on social movements, human rights, Indigenous mobilization, environmental advocacy, ethnicity, race, and Atlantic Canada.
-He is currently working on projects looking at Atlantic Canadian, secondary cities, state funding of NGOs, environmental advocacy, tourism development, and integration of immigrants and refugees.
-He works with graduate students looking at these issues as well as Indigenous health and understandings of environment, the history of sociology, state funding of women’s organizations, environmental advocacy, and public attitudes and social values.
+He is currently working on projects looking at Atlantic Canadian, secondary cities, integration of immigrants and refugees, hockey and multiculturalism, and the social implication of AI and new technology.
+He works with graduate students looking at these issues as well as state funding of women’s organizations, public attitudes and social values, perceptions of skills needed in the digital economy, and the intersections of identities and sports.

 - Wilkes, Rima, Aaron Duong, Linc Kesler, and Howard Ramos.
 2017.
 “Canadian University Acknowledgment and Recognition of Indigenous Lands, Treaties, and Peoples.”
 Canadian Review of Sociology 54(1): 89-120.